beaker-project/beaker-dev-docs/guide/source-walkthrough.rst

 relevant
 `docs <http://beaker-project.org/guide/Administration-Beaker_Architecture.html>`_.

-Beaker is developed to run in Red Hat Enterprise Linux 6 (RHEL6).
+Beaker is developed to run in Red Hat Enterprise Linux 7 (RHEL7).
-Versions previous to 0.7 were designed for RHEL5.
+Versions previous to 27 were designed for RHEL5 and versions previous to 0.7 were designed for RHEL5.
 Although it may be technically possible to run Beaker on other distributions, package dependencies and other issues may ensue.